 To support its educational mission, the Douglas County School District may provide information technology ("IT"), such as computers, networks, Internet access, and electronic-mail accounts, to its students.
-The Board of Education believes that District IT should be used in schools as a learning resource to educate and to inform.

 While parents and students themselves are ultimately responsible for their behavior at school and their use of District IT, the District will make every reasonable effort to ensure that students use District IT appropriately and responsibly.
 To this end, the District has implemented content filtering measures that direct student learning and restrict student access to inappropriate material, in accordance with applicable law.
-Administrators, teachers, and staff have a professional responsibility to work together to help students develop the intellectual skills needed to evaluate and choose information sources, to identify information appropriate to the age and developmental levels of the students, and to evaluate and use information to meet their educational goals.

-In addition to rules specifically concerning District IT, general policies, regulations, and rules governing student conduct apply to the use of District IT.
+In addition to rules specifically concerning District IT, general policies, regulations. and rules governing student conduct apply to the use of District IT.
 Violating such policies, regulations, or rules may result in the loss of the privilege to use some or all of the District's IT, discipline (may include but not limited to suspension and/or expulsion), the requirement that the District be reimbursed for unauthorized charges or costs, the institution of legal proceedings, and referral to law-enforcement authorities.
-Examples of prohibited uses of District IT appear in Regulation JICJ-R.